Applications can be made via: westgatetunnelproject.vic.gov.au/neighbourhoodfund

 West Gate Neighbourhood Fund Partnerships are for bigger scale projects that will deliver a lasting benefit for the community.
 West Gate Neighbourhood Fund Partnerships will provide funding from $100,000 and above towards successful projects.

 Yes, you can submit multiple applications, however, each project must be submitted on a separate application.

 Yes.
 Separate applications will need to be submitted.

 Yes.
 Organisations can apply in subsequent rounds.

-The partnerships fund will only support activities and initiatives conducted within Maribyrnong City Council and Hobsons Bay City Council.
+The grants fund will only support activities and initiatives conducted within Maribyrnong City Council and Hobsons Bay City Council.
 Where an organisation conducts activities across a greater geographical area, funding will only be granted to support activities and initiatives that benefit the above council areas.

 In this case, determine which council area will most benefit from your project and apply for funding in that council area.
 Only one application is required for each project.

 Projects or events that have already commenced or have been scheduled will not be considered for funding.